 In Kilmarnock, shopping is a favorite past time.
 The Rivah carries something for everyone.
 As you weave in and out of shelves and racks, you’ll discover rivah-inspired home decor, gifts, accessories, and women’s clothing.
 For something a little refined and crafty, the Papeterie (featured above) is the ticket.
 The shop is a haven for stationary geeks and the perfect final stop if you’re searching to top off a gift to someone special.
 Enjoy a large selection of chic cards and gorgeous stationary.

 Over in Urbanna, several boutiques line Virginia Street.
-We’ll start with Cyndy’s Bynn.
-The upscale women’s boutique carries a creative and colorful collection for every kind of style.
-You’ll also find decor and jewelry with a bit of a twist from the river.
+We’ll start with The Fashion Exchange.
+The consignment boutique is loaded from wall to wall with jewelry, accessories, and clothes to brighten the spirit.
 RS Bristow’s is the area’s only surviving general store.
 It’s packed scarves, jackets, jewelry, purses, sweaters, and ties for men and women alike.
 For something on the resort side of style, visit Lowe Tide (featured above).
 Here, you’ll find your favorite designer resort fashion brands.
 Stock up for the warmer days for all the men and women on your river squad.

 A visit to Belle Isle State Park may be brisk in the winter, but the outdoors are still inspiring, refreshing and full of fun here in the River Realm.
 At the Park, you and your crew can explore a wide variety of tidal wetlands interspersed with farmland and upland forests.
 Bring along the bikes and stop into the park office to learn how you can use million dollar satellites to find hidden treasures in the woods using Geocache technology.
 The cost to rent a GPS unit is just $6.00 for half a day.
 The cabins are still available for rent, too!
 Sounds like a cozy winter getaway in the wild waiting to happen.
 Learn more.